Government of Bangladesh

 The executive government is led by the prime minister, who selects all the remaining ministers.
 The prime minister and the other most senior ministers belong to the supreme decision-making committee, known as the Cabinet.
-The current prime minister is Sheikh Hasina, leader of the Bangladesh Awami League, who was sworn-in by the president on 6 January 2009 following the general election on 29 December 2008.
-The Awami League led by her, and its Grand Alliance (a total of 14 parties) won two-thirds majority in the elections.
-Numerically, the party controls 230 seats out of 299.
+After the resignation of Sheikh Hasina in August 2024, the current interim government is led by Dr. Muhammad Yunus as chief adviser.

 Head of state

-The President is the Head of State, a largely ceremonial post.
-The real power is held by the Prime Minister, who is the head of government.
+The president serves as the head of state, primarily fulfilling ceremonial duties, while the prime minister, as the head of government, holds the actual executive authority.
+The president is the commander-in-chief of the Bangladesh Armed Forces.
 The president is elected by the legislature every five years and has normally limited powers that are substantially expanded during the tenure of a caretaker government, mainly in controlling the transition to a new government.
 Bangladesh has instituted a unique system of transfer of power; at the end of the tenure of the government, power is handed over to members of a civil society for three months, who run the general elections and transfer the power to elected representatives.
 This system was first practiced in 1991 and adopted to the constitution in 1996.

 As head of the state, the president can grant pardon to a man sentenced to death penalty or lessen the punishment.
 In some cases, it also performs some legislative and judicial functions.

-Prime Minister
+Prime minister

-The prime minister is ceremonially appointed by the president, commanding the confidence of the majority of the MPs.
+The prime minister is ceremonially appointed by the president, in accordance with Article 56(3) of the Constitution, from among the members of parliament who, in the president’s opinion, appear to command the support of the majority of the members.
 The cabinet is composed of selected ministers.

-Prime minister exercise supreme power in Bangladesh.
+The prime minister exercises supreme power in Bangladesh.

-Cabinet
+Cabinet and ministries

-The executive administrates the country and executes the laws, passed by the legislature.
-It maintains the internal law and order in the country.
-It also maintains relationship with foreign countries.
-It works for defence, liberty and sovereignty of the country.
+The executive branch of the Government of Bangladesh administers the state and implements laws enacted by the Jatiya Sangsad.
+It is responsible for maintaining internal law and order, conducting foreign relations, and protecting the defence, independence, and sovereignty of the country.

+The Cabinet is headed by the Prime Minister and consists of Cabinet Ministers, Ministers of State, and Deputy Ministers.
+According to the Constitution of Bangladesh, all members of the Cabinet must be members of the Jatiya Sangsad, or they must be elected to the Parliament within six months after their appointment.

+Each ministry is led politically by a Minister and administered by a Secretary, a senior civil servant who oversees policy implementation and manages the overall operation of the ministry and its subordinate divisions.

 Agencies

 The executive calculates the income and expenditure of the government.
-It also performs various public welfare services such as; education, agriculture, establishment of industry, trade & commerce, land reform, tax and revenue collection.
+It also performs various public welfare services such as; education, agriculture, establishment of industry, trade and commerce, land reform, tax and revenue collection.
 Beside this, it also accepts and implements various development projects.